 WHEN TO GO TO INDIANA

-The best period to visit Indiana is from xxx to xxxx.
+The best period to visit Indiana is from June to October.

-Following a list of typical festivals and celebrations of Indiana.
+Following is a list of typical festivals and celebrations in Indiana.

 HOW TO REACH AND TRAVEL THROUGH INDIANA